Drake Escorts His Cousin Jalaah Moore And Her Date To Prom At Memphis High School

 Social media comments indicated that Jalaah is Drake’s cousin on his father’s side.
 TMZ reported that sources close to the family said that Drake’s dad is Jalaah’s grandmother’s brother.

 The “Hotline Bling” rapper went all out to score social points for his cousin and to make it a special, unforgettable night for her.
-He reportedly paid for Jalaah’s custom rose gold sequin outfit and her date’s matching suit, among a host of other perks, including a white Rolls Royce in which the young couple made a grand entrance at their prom in Fairley High School.
+He reportedly paid for Jalaah’s custom rose gold sequin outfit and her date’s matching suit, among a host of other perks, including a white Rolls Royce in which the young couple made a grand entrance at their prom at Fairley High School.

 He also threw his cousin and her date an after-party for 400 at the Hard Rock Cafe, TMZ reported.